anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.rst

-At the time writing, CNTT RI is not compliant with :doc:`RA1 Core OpenStack Services APIs <ref_arch_openstack:chapters/chapter05>` and then a part of the containers selected in :doc:`RC1 TC Requirements <ref_cert_RC1:chapters/chapter03>` cannot be executed successfully.
+At the time writing, CNTT RI is not compliant with :doc:`RA1 Core OpenStack Services APIs <ref_arch_openstack:chapters/chapter05>` and then a part of the containers selected in :ref:`ref_arch_openstack:chapters/chapter08:test cases traceability to requirements` cannot be executed successfully.

 ======================================= ================= ==================